Doctor of Medicine

 The preclinical curriculum provides a science and investigative foundation for future clinical practice.
 First-year and second-year course work combines basic science taught via a variety of didactic means, including lectures, small groups, simulations and case-based learning.
 It also includes a Practice of Medicine course that uses regular patient interactions and integrative cases to teach students to skillfully interview and examine patients while integrating current health disparities and issues in the present global spectrum.

-In addition, students have the opportunity during their first year to complete four 10-hour selective courses in the humanities, the basic sciences and various clinical areas, which provides enrichment and in-depth focus on areas beyond the core curriculum.
+In addition, students have the opportunity during their first year to complete four 10-hour selective courses in the humanities, the basic sciences, and various clinical areas, which provides enrichment and in-depth focus on areas beyond the core curriculum.
 The preclinical curriculum is pass/fail.

 The overall goal of the third year is the implementation of the fundamental interactive clinical skills necessary for the practice of medicine at the highest possible level of excellence.
 Students achieve this goal by participating in intensive, closely supervised training experiences in the core clinical clerkships, which involve inpatient and ambulatory settings and interactions with patients who present a spectrum of emergent, urgent, routine and chronic clinical problems.
 Through these experiences, students exhibit growth and maturation in their abilities to take medical histories, perform complete physical examinations, synthesize findings into a diagnosis, formulate treatment plans, and document and present information in a concise, logical and organized fashion.

 During the final year of the medical school curriculum, the required elective program helps students to decide where their major interests lie.
 It also enables them to benefit from the wide range of specialized knowledge and skills found in the faculty, and it lays the foundation for lifelong learning and the application of principles.
 The elective program permits students to select, according to their desires, the areas that they wish to explore or to study in depth.
-The fourth year is also offers students the opportunity to synthesize the learning from the third year in preparation for clinical residency.
+The fourth year also offers students the opportunity to synthesize the learning from the third year in preparation for clinical residency.
 Toward this end, students are required to complete a Capstone course prior to graduation.

 Washington University School of Medicine Medical Student Program Objectives